Assistant Professor (Host-Pathogen Interactions)

 College of Medicine, University of Saskatchewan

 Applications are invited from qualified individuals for a tenure-track position at the level of Assistant Professor with the Department of Biochemistry, Microbiology, and Immunology in the area of Host- Pathogen Interactions.
 We are searching for individuals with exceptional promise to develop a vibrant, externally funded research program.
-We especially encourage applications from candidates using both molecular and cellular approaches to address significant research questions in host-pathogen interactions and that complement and expand upon existing departmental strengths.
-The successful candidate will also show a strong commitment to undergraduate and graduate teaching.
+While we encourage applications from candidates studying any aspect of Host-Pathogen Interactions that complement and expand upon existing departmental strengths, we are particularly interested in candidates who explore host-pathogen interactions with an immunology perspective.
+The successful candidate will also show a strong commitment to undergraduate and graduate teaching, particularly in the area of immunology.

 Applicants must have a PhD degree and post-doctoral experience in a biomedical discipline relevant to the position and a demonstrated ability to conduct original, innovative research.
 The ideal candidate will have excellent interpersonal and communication skills, and show an interest in fostering collaborations with faculty members in the department and elsewhere on campus.